acmdas/das_fieldstones/morefieldstones2017.md

 ## The Love of (a small &lsquo;g&rsquo;) god
 Mon, 20 Nov 2017

 "As the old saying goes, the flip side of love is hatred.
 You cannot care about something, and fail to hate what threatens it.
-This leads us to the difficult question of what to love, and the Left posits universal love, which for them means pretending to be a god and loving everything, without understanding that the love of a god is love for creation itself, not a desire to preserve each part."&mdash;<a href="http://www.amerika.org/politics/love-possesses-two-dimensions/" rel="noopener" target="_blank">Brett Stevens</a>
+This leads us to the difficult question of what to love, and the Left posits universal love, which for them means pretending to be a god and loving everything, without understanding that the love of a god is love for creation itself, not a desire to preserve each part."&mdash;[Brett Stevens](http://www.amerika.org/politics/love-possesses-two-dimensions/)

 I like to think that I love God's creation, but I love my family more particularly.
 Don't threaten my wife and kids or there'll be ructions!

 ## A Conspiracy of a very few Millionaires